 Attitude Makes all the Difference

-Lessons From a Habitat for Humanity Volunteer in China
+Lessons in Service-Learning From a Volunteer in China

 The bus full of dirty, exhausted volunteers pulls into the train station in Nanning, China after a weekend of building houses with Habitat for Humanity for 10 elderly residents of a dilapidated and poor Leprosy

 Rehabilitation Village in Guangxi Province.

 “Everybody did a great job this weekend.
 I’m sure we were the best volunteers Habitat has ever had!” says the burly Canadian man leading the group.
 “And boy is this going to change the lives of those